Shopify/ruby-lsp/CONTRIBUTING.md

 # CONTRIBUTING

-The Ruby LSP repository has three sub projects inside:
+This repository contains three sub-projects:

-- The `ruby-lsp` gem, which is the language server implementation.
-This is the top level of the repository.
+- the **language server** (`ruby-lsp`), which exists at the top level of the repository.
 Most features are implemented here since everything implemented in the server is available to all editors
-- The VS Code extension, which exists under the `vscode` directory.
+- the **VS Code extension**, which exists under the `vscode` directory.
 Any custom VS Code features are implemented here
-- Its documentation website, which exists under the `jekyll` directory.
+- the **documentation** website, which exists under the `jekyll` directory.
 All user facing documentation for both the Ruby LSP and the Rails addon is contained here

 This contributing guide is split by each component.